brunokoga/Montevideo/magicItems_dir/specificCursedItems.md

 **Description**

-This ring operates exactly like a _ [ring of feather falling](rings#_ring-of-feather-falling)_.
+This ring operates exactly like a _ [ring of feather falling](rings#_ring-of-feather-falling_.
 However, it also makes the wearer clumsy.
 She takes a –4 penalty to [Dexterity](../gettingStarted#_dexterity) and has a 20% chance of spell failure when trying to cast any arcane spell that has a somatic component.
 (This chance of spell failure stacks with other arcane spell failure chances.)

 **Creation**